-Crowdpurr allows your audience to play trivia together as teams!
+There are two Team Modes that you can enable on any standard Crowdpurr Trivia game.
+Team Modes are available to all Crowdpurr Plans including the free Basic Plan.
 Using the various modes explained below, your teams can be altogether at the same table at an event or spread far and wide across the globe.

 Basic Team Mode

-When Basic Team Mode is selected, your Trivia Game will assume players are playing as a team physically grouped together at an event.
+When Basic Team Mode is selected, your Trivia Game will assume players are playing as a team physically and grouped together at an event.
 For example, people grouped together at a table.
-Each Team (or Table) chooses one team-leader to actually use their mobile-device to play and answer questions.
-This individual enters a 'Team Name' on behalf of their team and answers on behalf of their team.
+Each Team (or table) chooses one team leader to actually use their mobile-device to play and answer questions.
+Upon joining the Trivia Game, this individual enters a Team Name for their team and answers on behalf of their team.
 The Live Rankings then shows the rankings of all teams rather than individuals.
 In this mode, only one actual person uses their mobile-device on behalf of the team.

 Advanced Team Mode

 When Advanced Team Mode is selected, you, as the host of the Trivia Game will enter all available teams prior to the start of your event.
 Check out some examples of how you can create team names under this mode:

 - Create teams based on office-branches for an organization - (e.g. Austin Office, Denver Office, Los Angeles Office)

 - Based on gender in a Men vs. Women game (for example)

 - Based on job-title - (e.g. Executives vs. Employees)